jinghuazhao/gwas2/docs/README.md

 # gwas2

-gwas2 utitlties

-## requirement

-1. gwas2.ado; gwas2.batch; gwas2.hlp
+gwas2 utitlties which faciliate gwas2.ado; gwas2.batch; gwas2.hlp -- they rely on snptest_v2.5.4-beta3.

-2. snptest_v2.5.4-beta3

-3. Chunks_15.dta

-4. Recode indels into I/D format to save memory use by Stata
+## Requirement

-5. Prepare the data files + four essentials files as follows.
+Data files + four essentials files as follows.

    * Chromosome files: chr{1..23}.bgen/.bgen.bgi, where .bgi is index file created using command such as `bgenix -g chr9.bgen -ndex`.
    * sample_info.dta.gz (idorder is the samples order in BGEN file)